-The Company has continued to be an active investor throughout the year, providing investment finance to six new companies and five existing companies during the year totalling £10.02 million (2024: £8.96 million).
+The Company has continued to be an active investor, providing investment finance to six new companies and five existing companies during the year totalling £8.36 million (2024: £5.13 million).
 After the year-end, the Company provided investment finance to two new companies and one existing company.
-Further details are contained later in my Report and the Investment Adviser's Report on pages 10 to 28.
+Further details are contained later in my Report and the Investment Adviser's Report on pages 10 to 21.

 During the year, the Company divested MyTutor, SEC Group and Rotageek.
-Further proceeds were also received from a highly successful partial exit of Master Removers Group ("MRG") in February 2024.
-The Rotageek divestment was particularly pleasing, returning a multiple on cost of 1.5x over the life of the investment.
-The realisation of MyTutor, although disappointing overall at 0.6x return, provided proceeds at a level which maximised returns to Shareholders in the circumstances.
+Further proceeds were also received from the exit of Master Removers Group ("MRG") which occurred in February 2024.
+The Rotageek divestment was a positive outcome, returning a multiple on cost of 1.5x over the life of the investment.
+The realisation of MyTutor, although disappointing, returned proceeds at a level which maximized returns to Shareholders in the circumstances.